 Activity modification/repetition is advised.
 Heat application, nerve blocks etc may help to relieve the pain.
 The injection of an anesthetic and/or corticosteroid mixture into the suprascapular notch may provide temporary benefit.

-If there is a compression, it should be relieved surgically without putting patient on conservative treatment.
+If there is a compression, it should be relieved surgically without putting a patient on conservative treatment.
 Early decompression provides a better chance of regaining full muscular strength and bulk.

 Get more stuff on Musculoskeltal Health